agilie/ads-and-payment-demo-app-flutter/README.md

 Also, with this app you can test them.
 See their limitations & issues.

 App is based on open [TMDB API](https://www.themoviedb.org/documentation/api).

+## How to
+- Add your own Square API_KEY in main.dart file to use Square plugin.